trifectatechfoundation/teach-rs/exercises/book/0-install/mod.md

 ## Rust and Cargo
 First we'll need `rustc`, the standard Rust compiler. `rustc` is generally not invoked directly, but through `cargo`, the Rust package manager. `rustup` takes care of installing `rustc` and `cargo`.

 This part is easy: go to <https://rustup.rs> and follow the instructions.
-Please make sure you're installing the default toolchain.
+Please make sure you're installing the latest default toolchain.
 Once done, run

 ```bash
 rustc -V && cargo -V